GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

    would typically run for 3 days on a Sparc-2 workstation.

 #.
 Once we know what type a polygon is we can enforce a common
-   “orientation” for all polygons.
-We arranged them so that when you move along a polygon from beginning to end, your left hand is pointing toward “land”.
+   "orientation" for all polygons.
+We arranged them so that when you move along a polygon from beginning to end, your left hand is pointing toward "land".
 At this step we also computed the area of all polygons since we would like the option to plot only features that are bigger than a minimum area to be specified by the user.